PacketTotal/PacketTotal-SDK/README.md

 ## Documentation

-You can build the documentation by running `make html` from the root directory.
+Static HTML version of the SDK's API Module can be found [here](https://packettotal.github.io/PacketTotal-SDK/packettotal_sdk/packettotal_sdk.html#module-packettotal_sdk.packettotal_api).

-The API documentation is available [here](https://www.packettotal.com/api-docs/)
+The official REST API documentation is available [here](https://www.packettotal.com/api-docs/)

+Or ...

+Build Sphinx Docs with search by following the seps below:

+1. From the root directory run `make html` or `make.bat` if on Windows.
+2. Navigate to `_build/html/index.html` in a web-browser.